 Paul Smith Lomas - International Director

-Paul is Practical Action's International Director, and is responsible for the overall operation of its programmes and consulting service which it runs around the world.
+Paul Smith Lomas joined Practical Action in 2010 as International Director with responsibility for the overall operation of our global programmes and policy work.
 He is also a member of the Corporate Management Team, which is responsible for organisational strategy.
+Immediately prior to joining Practical Action, Paul was the Regional Director for Oxfam in the Horn, East and Central Africa, where he managed a large programme covering development, campaigning, and emergency response.
+Prior to that he was Oxfam’s global Humanitarian Director.
+He has been a board member of a number of organisations and recently took over as chair of the board of the Start Network of 24 INGOs driving innovation in emergency preparedness.
 Paul's professional background is as a mechanical engineer.
 He worked originally in the water treatment industry in the UK, before going on a VSO assignment in 1985 to Eastern Sudan, where he set up water and sanitation systems for refugee populations from Eritrea & Ethiopia.
 He then worked with ActionAid in the Nuba Mountains, still focussing on public health engineering with rural communities.
 After a short spell in the commercial sector, Paul returned to the voluntary sector in 1991, as Technical Adviser for Oxfam, based in the UK.
 He was awarded an MBE for services to international development in recognition of his leadership of Oxfam's work responding to the Kosovo crisis.
-Immediately prior to joining Practical Action, Paul was the Regional Director for Oxfam in the Horn & Eastern Africa, where he managed a large programme covering development, campaigning, and emergency response.
+Paul has been appointed as Practical Action's next Chief Executive, effective from November 2015.

 Margaret Gardner - Marketing & Communications Director